 10 years from now, what do you want yourself to know?
 How do you hope you’ll feel about yourself?
 Where do you want to be emotionally?
 Write it all out!

 This isn’t so much a physical goal type letter.
-I don’t want you to say things like, in 10 years I want to have X job or have X number of kids or live in X. I want this to focus more on how you want to feel.
+Don’t say things like, in 10 years I want to have X job or have X number of kids or live in X. I want this to focus more on how you want to feel.
 Really narrow in on emotions for this exercise.

 If you want, you can store your letter somewhere safe and set a reminder in your calendar to open it in 10 years!